ten-protocol/ten-test/README.md

 -------------------------------------
-As stated earlier, running the tests requires the `obscuro-test` repository to be cloned in the same parent directory as `go-obscuro`, and the dependent artifacts to be built (these are the wallet extension, and the ABIs for the bridge contracts); to build the artifacts run `./get_artifacts.sh` in the root of the`obscuro-test` directory.
-To install all dependencies for running the Obscuro tests use the following on OSX or Linux accordingly;
+As stated earlier, running the tests requires the `obscuro-test` repository to be cloned in the same parent directory as `go-obscuro`, and the dependent artifacts to be built (these are the wallet extension, and the ABIs for the bridge contracts).
+To build the artifacts run `./get_artifacts.sh` in the root of the `obscuro-test` checkout.
+To install all dependencies for running the tests use the following on OSX or Linux accordingly;

 ### OSX (Monterey 12.4)
 ```bash